 The N.C.
 Department of Public Instruction maintains on its website a section for "Exceptional Children," which contains resources, policies, data, a directory of agency contact information by substantive area, model statewide forms, and other information about the implementation of IDEA in North Carolina.
-For the state policy, see Policies Governing Services for Children with Disabilities (Amended March 2018) under the "Policies" tab.
+For the state policy, see Policies Governing Services for Children with Disabilities (July 2014).
 The policy is cited as NC 1500-1508.

-For additional information about IDEA and children in foster care, see the

-- "Special Education" section of the Legal Center for Foster Care & Education website by the ABA Center on Children and the Law. - "Special Education" page of the Child Welfare Information Gateway, U.S. Department of Health and Human Services website.
+For additional information about IDEA and children in foster care, see the "Special Education" section of the Legal Center for Foster Care & Education website by the ABA Center on Children and the Law.